 Open Shelves are Less Expensive

 When it comes to cost, open shelves beat out closed cabinets for affordability.
-Open shelves are especially attractive for DIYers because they are relatively simple to install.
+Open shelves for upper cabinets are especially attractive for DIYers because they are relatively simple to install.
 Installing closed cabinets, on the other hand, is trickier and not a one-person job as they require someone who can hold them in place while they are being screwed into the walls.

 It’s all on display

 With open shelves, you don’t have anywhere to hide.
 All your glassware, dishes etc. are on display.
 This is a good thing if you are a very tidy person but how would you feel about this open concept if you are the type of person that likes to shove everything in the cabinet wherever it happens to fit.

 Closed upper cabinets cover a multitude of sin with their cabinet doors, but open shelves are less forgiving.

 In line with everything being on display, with open shelving, it is more likely that you will want to stay on trend with your kitchenware.
 If you love to show off your unchipped and perfectly matched stoneware, then open shelving could be a good choice.

 On the other hand, if your plates are a mismatched collection you have from your college days and your coffee mugs were all free promotional items that you picked up at trade shows, then you may feel more comfortable entertaining guests if these items were concealed within closed doors.

 Open shelving for upper kitchen cabinets is going to be a challenge when it comes to lighting.
 Having large pots, and unusually shaped items in an open shelving system are likely to cast some pretty bizarre shadows if you aren’t careful.